Fees and Payment

 International Students who are recognised by the University of Sydney International Office as Sponsored students (AusAID or government sponsored) should also contact the International Services Office to ensure that the sponsor will pay the invoiced amount for the summer/winter tuition fees by a due date prior to the census date for the unit(s).

-For full fee paying students payment is required in full in your Sydney Student online portal within three business days following your enrolment.
-Summer/winter school staff will withdraw students in this category for non-payment of tuition fees if the due date is not met.
+For full fee paying students payment is required in full in your Sydney Student online portal within 4 calendar days following your enrolment.
+Summer/winter school staff may withdraw students in this category for non-payment of tuition fees if the due date is not met.

 A continuing domestic student who does not submit a valid FEE HELP form online by the due date will be removed for their summer/winter unit of study so that the place can be made available for another fee paying student.